appbaseio/Docs/content/docs/reactivesearch/atlas-search/search-examples-with-ui-vue.md

 ---
-title: 'Search examples with React Searchbox'
+title: 'Search examples with Vue Searchbox'
-meta_title: 'Search examples using React Searchbox'
+meta_title: 'Search examples using Vue Searchbox'
-meta_description: 'Examples showing how to achieve different search use-cases with React Searchbox and Atlas Search'
+meta_description: 'Examples showing how to achieve different search use-cases with Vue Searchbox and Atlas Search'
 keywords:
     - overview
     - atlas-search
     - search-ui
-    - react-searchbox
+    - vue-searchbox
     - mongodb
     - realm
 sidebar: 'docs'
 nestedSidebar: 'atlas-search'
 ---

-We will show how to build different kinds of search experiences with Atlas Search using the React Searchbox library.
+We will show how to build different kinds of search experiences with Atlas Search using the Vue Searchbox library.

 The ReactiveSearch Realm function endpoint exposes a REST API that all of ReactiveSearch and Searchbox UI libraries use to express the declarative search intent.
 The ReactiveSearch API is documented over [here](https://docs.appbase.io/docs/search/reactivesearch-api/reference).